The directors of a company are responsible for representing and promoting the interests of the company.

-Where a director is found to be in breach of his or her obligations, the following claims can be brought by the company involved in the dispute:
+Where a director is found to be in breach of his or her fiduciary duties, the following claims can be brought by the company involved in the dispute:

 - Restitution of profits.
 Where the company has suffered loss as a result of a director’s misconduct, a court may order any personal profit made by the director in connection with the conduct to be relinquished to the company.

 - Restoration of property.
-If an erring director has taken hold off any property belonging to the company, the company may seek restoration of that property.
+If an erring director has taken hold of any property belonging to the company, the company may seek restoration of that property.